romeroj748-creator/market-news-api/readme.md

 ### Article

 Articles are the news objects themselves.
 They contain the information that we are providing.
 They are made up of properties like: Title, Description,Date, and Source.
+The article object is used to provide a cleaned and consistent Article object amongst all news stations.
 These are the objects that are returned to the end user.

 ### Feed